Brokerages Limit Trading in GameStop, Sparking Outcry

 Besides GameStop, Robinhood said trading in stocks such as AMC Entertainment, Bed Bath & Beyond, Blackberry, Nokia, Express Inc., Koss Corp., American Airlines, Tootsie Roll, Trivago and Naked Brand Group would be affected by the new restrictions.

+After the market closed, Robinhood said it would allow limited buying of those securities starting Friday.

-Interactive Brokers also limited options trading in AMC, BlackBerry, Express, GameStop and Koss.
-Clients can close out positions, but not buy more options, a move the company said was due to extraordinary volatility in the markets.
+Interactive Brokers also limited options trading in AMC, BlackBerry, Express, GameStop and Koss on Thursday.
+Clients could close out positions, but not buy more options, a move the company said was due to extraordinary volatility in the markets.
 It also tightened margin requirements indefinitely on “short stock positions."

-Charles Schwab and TD Ameritrade took similar steps to restrict trading on their platforms Wednesday.

 The frenzy surrounding shares of GameStop, AMC and others has drawn in an influx of investors with little or no experience trading stocks.
 That poses a challenge for brokerages that cater to small investors, said Andy Nybo, managing director at Burton-Taylor International Consulting.